adrida/Temporal_RAG/README.md

 # Temporal Augmented Retrieval

 This repository contains the code for a temporal augmented retrieval approach as well as a gradio app that is available through a hugging face space at [LINK].
-Link to medium article [LINK]
+Link to the medium article [LINK]

+This work has been conducted in the context of buildspace's nights and weekends program: https://buildspace.so/
 ![TAR Schema](https://github.com/adrida/temporal_RAG/blob/master/assets/Schema%20Temporal%20Augmented%20Retrieval.png?raw=true)
 ## Why the need for temporal augmented retrieval